RussellSenior/YubiKey-Guide/README.md

   (13) Existing key
 Your selection?
 8

 Possible actions for a RSA key: Sign Encrypt Authenticate Current allowed actions: Sign Encrypt

    (S) Toggle the sign capability
    (E) Toggle the encrypt capability
    (A) Toggle the authenticate capability
    (Q) Finished

-Your selection?
-S
+Your selection? s

 Possible actions for a RSA key: Sign Encrypt Authenticate Current allowed actions: Encrypt

    (S) Toggle the sign capability
    (E) Toggle the encrypt capability
    (A) Toggle the authenticate capability
    (Q) Finished

-Your selection?
-E
+Your selection? e

 Possible actions for a RSA key: Sign Encrypt Authenticate Current allowed actions:

    (S) Toggle the sign capability
    (E) Toggle the encrypt capability
    (A) Toggle the authenticate capability
    (Q) Finished

-Your selection?
-A
+Your selection? a

 Possible actions for a RSA key: Sign Encrypt Authenticate Current allowed actions: Authenticate

    (S) Toggle the sign capability
    (E) Toggle the encrypt capability
    (A) Toggle the authenticate capability
    (Q) Finished

-Your selection?
-Q
+Your selection? q
 RSA keys may be between 1024 and 4096 bits long.
 What keysize do you want?
 (2048) 4096
 Requested keysize is 4096 bits